dma-neves/HeightMapPerlinNoise/README.md

   1. Linux operating system
   2. GCC(G++) compiler

-**Installing and running):**
+**Installing and running:**
   1. *Installing SFML*
       - (https://www.sfml-dev.org/tutorials/2.5/start-linux.php)

   2. *Building and running*
-      - Use the included Makefile.
+      - Build the program using the included Makefile.
 The executable can be foun in the /bin folder